realpython/python-guide/docs/scenarios/admin.rst

 architecture for their monitoring system that is designed to scale to large environments.

-Shinken is backwards-compatible with the Nagios configuration standard, and plugins.It works on any operating system, and architecture that supports Python which includes Windows, GNU/Linux, and FreeBSD.
+Shinken is backwards-compatible with the Nagios configuration standard and plugins.
+It works on any operating system and architecture that supports Python, which includes Windows, Linux, and FreeBSD.